unitedstates/congress/congress/contrib/congressional_hearing_info/ways_speakers_are_indicated.md

 who is speaking is not clear

 ### A section at the top with those present
-some prepared statements start with the person's name, some dont
+some prepared statements start with the person's name, some don't

 prepared statement by senator james inhofe
 [The prepared statement of Mr. Smith follows:]